 - New countries could be added to the list of visa-restricted countries after review of visa application processes.

 - If you receive an email or letter from the Nonimmigrant Visa Division of a U.S. consulate with a message about a visa revocation, please see ISSS right away.

-- Report travel problems to DHS Traveler Redress Inquiry Program (DHS TRIP)
+- Report travel problems ISSS and to DHS Traveler Redress Inquiry Program (DHS TRIP)

 Information for UConn Faculty & Staff

 UConn faculty and staff may have many questions about how the executive order will affect UConn students, scholars and staff.
 Please do not hesitate to refer your students to ISSS if your students have concerns about their particular situation.

 Can we admit students who are from countries who are barred visa/entry under the terms of the executive order?
 Yes.
 Admission decisions should be made without consideration to country of nationality.
 If you have international applicants or admitted students who are concerned about their ability to arrive in time for the start of their academic program, you may refer them to ISSS for further visa guidance.

 How can we support our international students and scholars, both from the affected countries and in general?